max-kuk/max-kuk.github.io/content/posts/flight_price_prediction.md

 ### Gather weather data

-To collect the historical weather data you can use [wunderground.com](wunderground.com) website.
-To my best knowledge, it is only one website that provides historical temperature data for free.
-To collect the temperature in departure and arrival cities, the crawler was build to automate the process.
+If you want to gather past weather information, you can use the website [wunderground.com](wunderground.com).
+As far as I know, it's the only website that offers historical temperature data for free.
+To automatically collect the temperatures of your departure and arrival cities, a special tool called a 'crawler' was created to do the job for you.

 <details>